syntex82/WordPress-Node/README.md

 <div align="center">

-**Deploy WordPress Node CMS on Windows 11 or Windows Server with a single command!**
+**Deploy NodePress CMS on Windows 11 or Windows Server with a single command!**

 </div>